Home Aviation Repositioning & Deadhead Fees

 Why operators cannot discount positioning legs

-How to estimate repositioning before you commit
+How to estimate positioning before you commit

 The four-step positioning estimate